erikdubois/Ultimate-Linux-Mint-18-Cinnamon/README.md

 http://sourceforge.net/projects/sardi/

-For ease of installation I use the scrippt
+For ease of installation I use the script

 	- icons-sardi-vx.sh